Airy limit for $\beta$-additions through Dunkl operators: Properties of random walk bridges

-Our goal is to find $(J_{-1},J_{0},J_{1},...,)$ that maximize the probability in Eqn. \eqref{eq_distfunction}.
-We take the logarithm of the right side of Eqn. (\ref{eq_distfunction}), plug in the expression in Eqn. (\ref{eq_k-1k1}), and take the partial derivative of the resulting expression in $J_{i}$'s.
-Then we have after taking $\frac{\partial}{\partial J_{i}}\ (i=0,2,3,...)$:
+Our goal is to find $(n_{-1},n_{0},n_{1},\ldots)$ that maximize the probability in Eqn.~\eqref{eq_distfunction}.
+We take the logarithm of the right-hand side of Eqn.~(\ref{eq_distfunction}), plug in the expression in Eqn.~(\ref{eq_k-1k1}), and take the partial derivatives of the resulting expression in $n_{i}$.
+Then after taking $\frac{\partial}{\partial n_{i}}\ (i=0,2,3,\ldots)$ we have: